Become a driving instructor

 - you have paid the driving instructor endorsement fee.

 You will need to renew your driving instructor endorsement every 5 years.
-You will need to provide:

-If you hold current driving instructor accreditation in another state or territory, you can apply for a NT driving instructor endorsement without the need for additional training.
+You can apply for a NT driving instructor endorsement without the need for additional training.

-- national criminal history check.
+- criminal history check.

 These will be used to calculate your driving instructor endorsement renewal date.